 - The rice cookers cook rice perfectly without overcooking or undercooking it.

-- Some of the latest rice cookers allow cooking of different varieties of rice including brown rice.
+- Some of the latest rice cookers allow the cooking of different varieties of rice, including brown rice.

 - The rice remains warm for a long time, especially if you do not open the cooker.